lowleveldesign/debug-recipes/guides/diagnosing-native-windows-apps.md

 When analyzing waits in an application, we should use the **Thread Time Stacks** views.
 The default one, **with StartStop activities**, tries to group the tasks under activities and helps diagnose application activities, such as HTTP requests or database queries.
 Remember that the exclusive time in the activities view is a sum of all the child tasks.
 The thread under the activity is the thread on which the task started, not necessarily the one on which it continued.
 The **with ReadyThread** view can help when we are looking for thread interactions.
 For example, we want to find the thread that released a lock on which a given thread was waiting.
 The **Thread Time Stacks** view (with no grouping) is the best one to visualize the application's sequence of actions.
 Expanding thread nodes in the CallTree could take lots of time, so make sure you use other events (for example, from the Events view) to set the time ranges.
 As usual, check the grouping patterns.

+## Diagnosing abnormal termination or erroneous behavior

+FIXME

-## Collecting exceptions info in production
+### Collecting exceptions info in production

 ### Using procdump